Koushith/Machine-Coding-Practices/02-image-caresol/README.md

 # 02 - image caresol

+- ignore the typos - will fix later

 ### Image -caresol

-- it solid have leaft, right buttoms to click
+- it should have leaft, right buttoms to click
 - option to config timer to change automatically.
 - show the ... with active